 As far back as 2015, an investigation by the Competition and Markets Authority identified concerns about businesses writing or commissioning fake positive reviews.
 Currently, its investigating both Amazon and Google over concerns the web giants aren't doing enough to prevent fake reviews on their platforms.

 Usually the only way to spot these falsely flattering reviews is to trust your gut.
 Yet nifty free tool Fakespot now lets you quickly check whether some reviews are likely to be bogus or real.
 And while not definitive, it can be very useful...

 How it works

-The tool uses an algorithm to rate reviews on Amazon, TripAdvisor, Yelp and Apple's App Store.
+The tool uses an algorithm to rate reviews on Amazon, TripAdvisor and Yelp.
 (It doesn't cover TripAdvisor's holiday rentals section.)
 The algorithm looks for suspicious patterns in reviews - examining dates, words, phrases and grammar.
 It also scours reviewers' profiles for clues, looking for example at the number, frequency and dates of reviews posted.